prank7/altcampus.school/posts/list-of-simple-projects-to-build-to-learn-and-be-good-at-html-and-css.md

 blurb: Learn about bootcamps and their pricing strategy.
 photo: ''
 cta: true
-ctaText: AltCampus makes your investment into its full-stack web development curriculum, highly worth it!
+ctaText: Learn how to code at AltCampus and kickstart your career as a software developer 🚀
 author: suraj122
 ---